jina-ai/docs/chapters/project-guide/project-guide.rst

 Prepare and save data
 ---------

 This can be optional depending on if you need extra data on your project or not.
-If you need to download data the best practice is to have a script that will download the data.
+If you need to download data the best practice is to use a script.
 This script should live directly under the main folder.

 ``/get_data.sh``

 Now you need someplace where to store the data you just downloaded.
 For this, you'll create a folder named **data** and inside this folder will live whatever data you downloaded with the previous script.
-In this example, we have a **super-important-data.tx** text file.
+In this example, we have a **data.txt** text file.
 But this can be whatever you need.

-``/your-cool-project/data/super-important-data.txt``
+``/your-new-project/data/data.txt``

 Flows
 ---------